-- 15. In an action brought on a collective basis, proof of causation between alleged - 15.
-Dans une action prise sur une base collective, la preuve du lien de causalité facts, in particular between the defendant's wrong or failure and the health care costs whose recovery is being sought, or between exposure to a tobacco product and the suffered by, the disease or general deterioration of health of, the recipients of that health care, may be established on the sole basis of statistical information information derived from epidemiological, sociological or any other relevant studies, includina information derived from sampling.
+15. Dans une action prise sur une base collective, la preuve du lien de causalité facts, in particular between the defendant's wrong or failure and the health care costs whose recovery is being sought, or between exposure to a tobacco product and the suffered by, the disease or general deterioration of health of, the recipients of that health care, may be established on the sole basis of statistical information or information derived from epidemiological, sociological or any other relevant studies, includina information derived from а sampling.